Insights

 Creating master data models

-By creating your first customer view, you’ve solved the first problem of identity.
+By creating your first customer view, you’ve solved the first identity problem.
 Next, you'll need to get your data pipelines or ETL processes in place to build your master models that will drive analytics.

-To drive quick value, I recommend starting with a “Customer→Transaction →event ” framework.
+To drive quick value, start with a “Customer→Transaction →event ” framework.
 This framework creates the three key objects from your source data.

 The image below shows what this type of modelling looks like.